Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Introduction

 \section{Introduction}

-Multitask finetuning has recently gained popularity due to the success of large pretrained models, but a careful weighting of tasks is crucial to get good performances~\citep{mftcoder2023, XuSWM0L24, DBLP:journals/jmlr/ChungHLZTFL00BW24}.
-Similarly to the traditional multi-task learning~\citep{Caruana97,Ruder17a}, the weighting is useful in tackling data imbalance, task interference, negative transfer, and also effects of variable task difficulty \citep{raffeljmlr2020,mftcoder2023}.
-When left unresolved, these can lead to issues, for instance, regarding safety~\citep{jan2024multitaskmayhemunveilingmitigating}.
-Weighting is also useful for \emph{pre-finetuning} recently used for multi-lingual transfer and continual pretraining \citep{AghajanyanGSCZG21, gemmateam2024gemma2improvingopen, martins2024eurollmmultilinguallanguagemodels, fujii2024continual}.
+Pareto fronts are important for multitask finetuning because they can be used by practitioners to understand how different tasks are related to each other.
+This is useful, for example, to decide task-mixing strategies where we reweigh the task losses to avhieve a desired performance~\citep{mftcoder2023, XuSWM0L24, DBLP:journals/jmlr/ChungHLZTFL00BW24}.
+Similarly to the traditional multitask learning~\citep{Caruana97,Ruder17a}, such weighting is useful in tackling data imbalance, task interference, negative transfer, and also effects of variable task difficulty~\citep{raffeljmlr2020,mftcoder2023}.
+When left unresolved these can lead to issues, for instance, regarding safety~\citep{jan2024multitaskmayhemunveilingmitigating}.
+Weighting is especially relevant for mid-training which has recently been used to adapt LLMs during later training stages, for example, for multi-lingual transfer and to improve reasoning skills \citep{AghajanyanGSCZG21, gemmateam2024gemma2improvingopen, martins2024eurollmmultilinguallanguagemodels, fujii2024continual}.

-Despite its importance, little has been done to address task weighting for multitask finetuning.
-For large models, an exhaustive search over weights is out of the question, but even if we could try a few weighting configurations, which ones should we try?
-There is no guide for that.
-Weights are often chosen arbitrarily and sometimes heuristically but these are not sufficient; see, for example, \citet[Sec.
-6]{mftcoder2023}.
-The weighting methods used for deep learning and pretraining can be adapted to search for good weights \citep{ren2018learning,chen2018gradnorm,raffeljmlr2020,groenendijk2021multi,du2022glam,yan2022forml,xie2023data,thakkar2023self}, but a quick guidance on reasonable search areas will still be useful to assist the search.

-In this paper, we propose to aid the search with fast \emph{previews} of performances, estimated \revision{to obtain weights that improve accuracy of multitask finetuning.} We use model merging to create the previews where we train and store models on each task separately and reuse them later to create previews by simply averaging the model parameter for a wide-range of weights (\cref{fig:summary}).
-Our main contribution is a Bayesian approach to design new merging strategies that yield better previews over a wider range of weights.
-This differs fundamentally from previous works which only focus on the best performing weights~\citep{DBLP:conf/acl/Don-YehiyaVRSC23, forkmerge23, DBLP:conf/iclr/FengSBBHT24, DBLP:conf/iclr/StoicaBBRHH24, DBLP:conf/iclr/YangW00G0T24}.
-Such strategies do not always yield good-quality previews; see \cref{fig:1aApproximationsParetoSet} for an illustration.
+\revision{Computing} Pareto fronts is very costly because it requires numerous finetuning runs to evaluate different weighting configurations.
+This is especially true for large models where we cannot afford more than a handful of runs.
+Even if we could try a few weightings configurations, which ones should we try? \revision{The} literature is full of methods that use weighting \citep{ren2018learning,chen2018gradnorm,raffeljmlr2020,groenendijk2021multi,du2022glam,yan2022forml,xie2023data,thakkar2023self}, but Pareto fronts are rarely employed due to \revision{the} cost concerns \revision{associated with computing them}.